8 Aug 2022

-Where there is a special relationship between the parties, there is a presumption that the transaction results from undue influence and the burden of proof is on the person receiving the benefit to rebut the presumption.
-An important way to rebut the presumption of undue influence is to show that independent advice was taken by the other party out of their own free will.
+Where there is a special relationship between the parties, there is a presumption that the transaction results from undue influence, and the burden of proof is on the person receiving the benefit to rebut the presumption.
+An important way to rebut undue influence presumes to show that independent advice was taken by the other party out of their own free will.

 Where no special relationship exists between the parties, the party claiming undue influence has the burden of proving actual undue influence (see below).